GMAP/SPBench/README.md

 ## COPYING

-SPBench is under GNU General Public License version 3 (GPLv3).
-See COPYING file for more details.
+SPBench is under GNU General Public License version 3 (see COPYING file for more details).
 Each application included by SPBench is also under their original license.
 The diagram bellow illustrates how the licenses are assigned.